The Crusades were a series of religious wars fought by Christians from Europe to regain control of the Holy Land from the Muslims.

 Saladin was one of Nur ad-Din's Egyptian expedition commanders and, in 1169, Nur ad-Din made him overall commander of his forces there.

 In 1171 Saladin overthrew the Fatimid caliph.
-Although he is officially working for Nur ad-Din, the thirty-three-year-old Saladin essentially became the ruler of Egypt.
+Although he was officially working for Nur ad-Din, the thirty-three-year-old Saladin essentially became the ruler of Egypt.

 When Nur ad-Din died in 1174, Saladin became the ruler of both Egypt and Syria, founding the Ayubid dynasty.